algosup/2023-2024-project-4-sportshield-team-2/Documents/functionalSpecifications.md

 ## Functional requirements

-The sportShield must allow for the following actions:
+The SportShield must allow for the following actions:
 - Send device information to the API
   - Battery level
   - Position (latitude, longitude)